-- An Evening Coordinator is employed during normal business hours to patrol all areas of the main campus and to make sure that all areas are safe and secure. - The Health and Wellness Facility is only accessible through electronic access and employs digital security cameras.
+- The campus maintains a fire alarm system. - The College has emergency exit routes posted in each room. - An Evening Coordinator is employed during normal business hours to patrol all areas of the main campus and to make sure that all areas are safe and secure. - The Health and Wellness Facility is only accessible through electronic access and employs digital security cameras.